JuanJRP/InfoCyberSecurity/README.md

 # InfoCyberSecurity
-Is a simple application that provides information on key cybersecurity topics.
+Thi is a simple application that provides information on key cybersecurity topics.
 The purpose of this project is to help users understand fundamental concepts and best practices in cybersecurity.

 ## Features